 Buying a first home is a major milestone in life, and it's no surprise that it can be a daunting task.
-It's important to understand that the average age of a first-time homebuyer in the U.S. In the US, in general, people should pay less attention to the average age to buy a home and instead should focus on feeling ready, both financially and emotionally.
-The average credit score for a first-time homebuyer is 716, but you may qualify for a home loan if your score is lower than that.
+It's important to understand that the average age of a first-time homebuyer in the US is not as important as feeling ready, both financially and emotionally.
+The average credit score for a first-time homebuyer is 716, but you may still qualify for a home loan even if your score is lower than that.
 When it comes to buying a house, there are many factors to consider.